UNIVERSITY OF SOUTH FLORIDA

 How Much Are You Going to Help Me in the College Search and Application Process?

-Searching for colleges and applying to those that seem like a good fit involves many steps.
-Whether compiling a list of your reach, match, and safety schools or preparing for the SAT/ACT, you can ask your parents how involved they’ll be in the college search and application process.
+For each step of the college planning process, ask how involved your family is willing to be and communicate where you most need assistance.
+For example, will they help you compile a list of your reach, match, and safety schools?
 Will they pay for an SAT tutor or test prep course?
-Will they create a schedule to keep you on track with your applications?
+Will they work with you to create a schedule for your applications?
 These questions will help you know how much college prep you’ll need to do on your own.

 For example, if you want to plan a college visit, ask your parents if they will be able to take time off work and go with you and if they’re willing to pay for the travel expenses.
-Are they okay with you visiting the college campuses by yourself?
-For each step of the college planning process, ask how involved they are willing to be and communicate where you most need help.
+If not, are they okay with you visiting the college campuses by yourself?
+(Be sure to check out our post on what questions to ask during a campus visit.)

 What Are Your Thoughts on Me Staying at Home vs. Moving Far Away?

 Sometimes, parents can have strong feelings one way or the other about their teen staying home or going away to college.
 If you’re thinking about living at home, you should still talk about boundaries — will your curfew stay the same as it was in high school?
 Do your parents need to know where you are at all times?
+How can you shift into greater independence, even if you’re under the same roof?

-If you want to move out and attend college across the country, your parents need to know this.
+If you want to move out and attend college across the country, your family needs to know this.
 Out-of-state tuition, transportation, and living expenses will probably be higher if you go to an out-of-state school, and your parents won’t be able to see you as often.
 How do they feel about the distance?
 Will they be able to help you pay for these added expenses?
 Will they pay for your transportation so you can visit during the holidays?
 How often will you be expected to visit?
 Again, setting some expectations here can help you know what they have in mind and what’s reasonable.

 Don’t Be Afraid to Ask Questions Throughout the Process